What is a Chiropractor?

 Doctors of Chiropractic (DC) are physicians who practice their healing art through drug-free, non-surgical means and give special attention to the physiological and biochemical aspects including structural, spinal, musculoskeletal, neurological, vascular, nutritional, emotional and environmental relationships.
 Chiropractic does not include pharmaceuticals or incisive surgery.

 The practice and procedures which may be employed by Doctors of Chiropractic are based on the academic and clinical training received in and through accredited chiropractic colleges and include, but are not limited to, the use of current diagnostic and therapeutic procedures.
-Such procedures specifically include the adjustment and manipulation of the articulations and adjacent tissues of the human body, particularly of the spinal column.
-Therapies used in conjunction with spinal manipulation include physiotherapy, acupuncture, and nutrition, counseling and life style modifications.

 A standard DC program is usually completed within four years of professional study.
 The program generally consists of two years of classroom and laboratory study followed by two years emphasizing community based clinical services dealing with the diagnosis and treatment of disease.
 After graduation, a DC must pass the sciences and chiropractic sections of the National Board of Chiropractic Examiners.
 All states administer a state board exam following the passing of the national exam.
 Chiropractic is recognized and regulated in every state, Puerto Rico, the Virgin Islands and Canada.